vishipayyallore/learn-ng-in-2023/SampleApp/README.md

 ng new AppName --skip-install
 ```

+## Build Process

+TypeScript compiler will compile the .ts files into JavaScripts.
+Ng Compiler it will also transform the templates into JavaScripts Statements.
+It will also transform the CSS into JavaScripts Statements.
+It will also transform the HTML into JavaScripts Statements.
+WebPack (Build Process) is a module bundler.
+It will bundle all the JavaScripts files into one file.
+It will also bundle all the CSS files into one file.
+It will also bundle all the HTML files into one file.
+It will also bundle all the images into one file.
+It will also bundle all the fonts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.